debate-map/app/README.md

 * 1\) Install Rust via the `rustup` toolkit: https://www.rust-lang.org/tools/install
 	* 1.1\) If using VSCode, it's highly recommended to install the [Rust Analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension.
 * 2\) Install Tilt: https://github.com/tilt-dev/tilt
+	* 2.1\) If the `tilt` binary was not already added to your `Path` environment variable (depends on install path), do so.
 * 3\) Install Helm (eg. for some Tilt extensions): https://helm.sh/docs/intro/install
 	* 3.1\) On Windows, recommended install steps:
 		* 3.1.1\) Install [Chocolatey](https://chocolatey.org/install). (if `choco` command not already present)
 		* 3.1.2\) Run: `choco install kubernetes-helm`
 * 3\) Install a Docker container system.
 	* 3.1\) On Windows and Mac, this means installing [Docker Desktop](https://docs.docker.com/desktop).
+		* 3.1.1\) On Windows (as mentioned on Docker Desktop's install page), you will need to [install WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) first.
+For the simple case, this involves running `wsl --install`, restarting, waiting for WSL2's post-restart installation process to complete, then entering a username and password (which is probably worth recording); then you can proceed with running the Docker Desktop installer (which then requires another restart/logout).
 	* 3.2\) On Linux, it's also recommended to install [Docker Desktop](https://docs.docker.com/desktop). (installing Docker Engine on its own is apparently also possible, though not recommended, since these docs are written assuming Docker Desktop is installed)

 Highly recommended: (frontend devs can skip, if setting up a minimal local backend)